 The Mission of the University

-The faculty and board of trustees have accepted the following statement as being an accurate expression of the
+The faculty and board of trustees have accepted the following statement as being an accurate expression of the university's basic mission:

 John Brown University provides Christ-centered education that prepares people to honor God and serve others by developing their intellectual, spiritual, and professional lives.